The New Year. The time when people look forward to making a change for the better. In one area or another.

 Finally keep on track of all your great organizing efforts.
 Each day, spend fifteen minutes picking up the house and putting things where they belong.
 Each evening sit down with your planner and calendars and make sure you know what you have to accomplish for the next day.
 And finally as you move through your days take note of what is not working and tweek your systems AND organizing tools to work for you!
 Happy New Year!

-A big thank you to Kemi Quinn of Homemaking Organized for writing this guest post.
+A big thank you to Kemi Quinn of Homemaking Organized for writing this guest article.